casey/just/README.md

     cd {{target}} && make
 ```

-Recipes with parameters have limitations.
-Other recipes may not depend on them, and only one recipe with parameters may be given on the command line.
+Other recipes may not depend on a recipe with parameters.

 To pass arguments, put them after the recipe name: